Can't Buy Me Love (2023 TV series): Production

 Principal photography commenced in August 2023, and concluded in April 2024.

 Music

 The theme song of Can't Buy Me Love is a 2023 version of "You'll Be Safe Here" performed by Moira Dela Torre.
 A re-recorded version of "You'll Be Safe Here" by Rico Blanco is also featured in the series.
 Two original songs also include "Autumn" by Ben&Ben and Belle Mariano, and "Iyo" by Darren Espanto.

 The musical score for the series was composed by Jessie Lasaten.

 Release

 Can't Buy Me Love streamed with advanced episodes first on Netflix on October 13, 2023, and on iWantTFC on the following day, before releasing on free-to-air television platforms on October 16, 2023.

+Reruns

+It began airing reruns on ALLTV/Kapamilya Channel's Kapamilya Gold afternoon block, Kapamilya Online Live, and A2Z's Zuper Hapon on March 23, 2026, replacing the reruns of Lavender Fields.

 Reception

 Online viewership

 Can't Buy Me Love was a success upon its premiere, garnering 454,413 concurrent live viewers on YouTube, and soared as the number-one most watched series on Netflix Philippines.